What is a Mobile Food Dispensing Vehicle license? continued…

 What is a Self-sufficient MFDV?

-A Mobile Food Dispensing Vehicle operator that can perform all food activities inside the vehicle, like storing food, preparing food and dishwashing, is self-sufficient.
+A Mobile Food Dispensing Vehicle operator that can perform all food activities inside the vehicle, like storing food, preparing food, and dishwashing, is self-sufficient.
 If later the operator were to expand operations beyond the unit’s capacity then they may need a commissary for storage or to conduct additional food preparation.

-Exception – If the water/sewer location is permitted by DOH, such as a school or fraternal organization or bar, then the Department of Health would be the permitting agency for the mobile unit.
+Exception – If the water/sewer location is permitted by DOH, such as a school or fraternal organization or bar, the Department of Health would be the permitting agency for the mobile unit.

-Steps to acquiring an MFDV License
+Steps to Acquiring an MFDV License

 There are generally three steps to acquiring a food service license with the division:

-- Apply for a license and pay the license fee
+- apply for a license and pay the license fee

-- Schedule and pass the licensing Inspection
+- schedule and pass the licensing Inspection

 - Applicants are welcome to send in a cover letter with their completed application explaining their specific situation.